 Courses taken under the pass-no credit system are not used in computing the student’s GPA.
 Credit for such courses is recorded toward meeting the total credit requirements if the course is passed.
 A grade of NC (no credit) will be recorded if the course is failed.

 Pass-no credit is not synonymous with audit.
 In pass-no credit, all course requirements must be met.

 Grade Point Average

 Grade points for a single course are calculated by multiplying the points assigned the letter grade (A = 4, B = 3, C = 2, D = 1, F = 0) by the number of credits of the course.
 Total grade points are calculated by adding the grade points earned in each course.
 The grade point average (GPA) is computed by dividing the total grade points earned by the total number of credits attempted, (repeated courses are counted only once).
 Grades earned in courses taken at other colleges for transfer are not computed in the grade point average at Slippery Rock University unless the courses were taken with Slippery Rock University’s approval as a “Visiting Student” or “Distance Education Student” at another PA State System of Higher Education university.
-Further explanation concerning the calculation of the GPA may be directed to the student’s academic adviser, the Advisement Services Dept. or the Office of Academic Records and Summer School.
+Further explanation concerning the calculation of the GPA may be directed to the student’s academic adviser, the Advisement Services Dept. or the Office of Academic Records and Registration.

 The symbol “X” means “no grade given.”
 This symbol will be used only in those rare situations when professors cannot assign students a letter grade or incomplete.